Rabbits with a congenital splay-leg

 Radiographies of a young rabbit affected with a severe degree of joint laxity and luxation.
 His limbs have been splinted and tied in order to help reposition the affected limbs and obtain some more normal upright position when this rabbit exercises.

-When a rabbit is seen with splay-legs, the first steps should be to check for physical deformities.
-X-rays will expose skeletal deformities like:
+When a rabbit is seen with splay legs, the first steps should be to check for physical deformities.
+X-rays are an effective method for identifying skeletal deformities, including:

 · pelvic hypoplasia, with femoral luxation,